Learn about API Explorer features and how to use API Explorer to test Square APIs.

 Requests generated by API Explorer should work as though in your application, assuming that the application is ready to call the Square APIs.
 For example, your application must be set up to use the target Square SDK and your code must initialize the SDK client object.
 After you paste the request from API Explorer into your application, you can add application-specific logic for handling success and failure conditions in your response code blocks.

-All Square API requests require a bearer access token in the Authorization header that grants permissions to Square resources, such as orders and customers.
+header that grants permissions to Square resources, such as orders and customers.
 If you're signed in to your Square account, the Access Token selector provides a list of available access tokens.

 When the Production environment is selected, the selector displays the production access tokens for your applications.
 When Sandbox is selected, the selector displays the Sandbox access tokens for the test accounts associated with your applications, including the default test account.
 If you select an expired access token, you can renew the token with one click.

 The access token for the default test account is granted full permissions to all of your Sandbox resources.
 To test the OAuth permissions required by your application, use access tokens that allow specific permissions, check the responses, and make sure that your application handles success and failure scenarios.
-For this testing, you can select an access token for Sandbox test accounts that you created and configured in the Developer Dashboard.
+For this testing, you can select an access token for Sandbox test accounts that you created and configured in the Developer Console.
 Alternatively, you can paste an access token that you obtain through the OAuth API.
 For more information, see Access Tokens and Other Square Credentials.

 Note